Laxmi Narayan Tripathi: Activism

 Laxmi has served on the boards of several NGOs which conduct LGBT activist work.
-In 2002 she became president of the NGO DAI Welfare Society, the first registered and working organization for eunuchs in South Asia.
-In 2007 she started her own organization, Astitiva.
+In 2002, she became president of the NGO DAI Welfare Society, the first registered and working organization for eunuchs in South Asia.
+In 2007, she started her own organization, Astitiva.
 This organization works to promote the welfare of sexual minorities, their support and development.

 Soon after, she left India for the first time and headed to Toronto, Canada for an Asia Pacific sex workers network.
-Her passport stated that she was a female, transgender, and eunuch.
+Her passport stated that she was a "female, transgender, and eunuch".

 When Kavi started to appeal Section 377 of the Indian Penal Code, which made homosexuality a crime, Laxmi joined his team.
 During a press conference with the media and Zee TV, she appeared in full makeup and women's clothing.
 Her parents found out about her association with the hijra community.
-It was shocking news as her parents were looking into marriage proposals.
+It was shocking news to her parents as they were looking into marriage proposals.
 In an interview with BBC, her father was asked about his thoughts on his child's sexuality he responded, "if my child was handicapped, would you even ask me whether I’d have asked him to leave home?
 And just because his sexual orientation is different?"

-In April 2014 Indian Supreme Court recognized transgender rights, officially recognizing them as a third gender, which gives relief to an estimated 3 million people within India.
+In April 2014, Indian Supreme Court recognized transgender rights, officially recognizing them as a third gender, which gave relief to an estimated 3 million people within India.
 Laxmi along with a legal agency had petitioned the court to recognize transgender as a third category on all documents.
 Alongside this recognition, the courts have ordered the government to provide quotas in jobs and education similar to the ones for other minority groups in India.
 Governments were also ordered by apex courts to construct third washrooms and create health departments to care for transsexual medical needs.
-They will also be entitled to adopt children and, after reassignment surgery, identify with their gender of choice.
+They will also be entitled to adopt children and, after sex reassignment surgery, identify with their gender.